Campus Arboretum Committee Overview

 Tree Campus Higher Education

-On April 19, 2024 from 12-1 we will gather again to celebrate Colorado and National Arbor Day!
-Join us on main campus at the corner quadrant that is west of College Ave and north of University Ave.
-This is our 14th consecutive arbor day planting, and our 13th year being acknowledged as a Tree Campus Higher Education institution.
-There will be a small ceremony before volunteers help to plant trees.
-(Please wear closed-toe shoes for those who are planting trees.)
+On April 23, 2024, we gathered to celebrate Colorado and National Arbor Day.
+Thank you to all the volunteers, including local fifth graders, who helped plant 13 climate resilient trees in the area west of College Ave and north of University Ave on CSU Main Campus.
+This was our 14th consecutive arbor day planting, and our 13th year being acknowledged as a Tree Campus Higher Education institution.

 To be a Tree Campus Higher Education (formerly Tree Campus USA) site, CSU ensures the protection and maintenance of our campus urban forest, reduces hazardous tree risks to public safety, and maintains a sustainable campus forest through tree species diversity and best management practices.
 The university joins more than 150 American colleges and universities recognized by the program.
 Specifically, Facilities Management and the Colorado State Forest Service team up to meet the five Tree Campus Higher Education standards: Campus Advisory Committee, Campus Tree Care Plan, Campus Tree Program with Dedicated Annual Expenditures, Arbor Day Observance, and Service Learning Project.
 Throughout each year, the Tree Advisory committee meets to ensure that the Tree Care Plan stays current and addresses new challenges as they arise.
 Each spring, they host an Arbor Day celebration, which provides students with a hands-on opportunity to learn more about trees and their important role in our environment.